Bingeing must be relieved carefully

-Take a piece of paper and draw a straight line across it horizontally – and write out on that line years that comprise your life to date – in decades if you are quite old or in five year slices or less if you are still young.
+Take a piece of paper and draw a straight line across it horizontally.
+Then write out on that line year that comprise your life to date – in decades if you are quite old or in five-year slices or less if you are still young.
 And then draw a wavy line on the paper which denotes your relationship with your binge drinking (or eating problems or any long-standing addiction/obsession) over your lifetime.

 When the addiction was absent – for sure in the first decade of your life.
 And when it was there but quite weak and when it was stronger – when the line moves to the top of the page.
 What do you notice as you look at this line and think about your life at the times when the line was low on the page?
 Was there any addiction or giving up any of your power to addiction then or it was very weak?
 And when the line shifted to rising or falling and also when it was high on the page (the addiction was powerful there).
 Like it is now?
 You will find that your life was working better – in terms of getting those essential needs met – for security, relationships and satisfying work – when the line is low and that when the line is high on the page – well then needs were not being met very well and indeed the alcohol and binge drinking was probably squeezing out your capacity to get those needs met.